Overview & data types

 Labelbox Core Data Types

 These are the object types that get used and referenced the most.
-See our API explorer for a complete list.

 An individual person involved in the data annotation process, including review and/or project management.
 Users can have various permission levels.